direvus/DF-Walkthrough/misc/contributing.rst

 -----
 Use clear, direct, and simple language.
 Avoid jargon or the passive voice.
 I find the `hemmingway editor <http://www.hemingwayapp.com>`_ useful;
-I often ignore but always consider it's suggestions.
+I often ignore but always consider its suggestions.

 Keep all lines to 80 characters or less.
 Sphinx will automatically join everything between blank lines into one paragraph, and short lines